Results from the 2023 local elections are now available

 Cromer landlord fined after tribunal appeal

-A landlord in Cromer has been issued with a £16,000 penalty, after the Residential Property Tribunal dismissed an appeal and upheld a financial penalty notice.
+A landlord in Cromer has been issued with a £2,000 penalty, after the Residential Property Tribunal considered an appeal and upheld a Financial Penalty Notice.

-An officer from the Council's Environmental Protection visited the property after tenants raised concerns about living conditions.
-The inspection confirmed that the accommodation contained hazards, including excess cold and electrical disrepair.
+An officer from Environmental Protection visited the property after tenants raised concerns about living conditions.
+The inspection confirmed that the accommodation contained hazards including excess cold, damp and mould.

 If you are a tenant and are concerned about the property you are letting, you can contact the Council’s Environmental Protection team at email@example.com